-Last year, the dynamic duo consisting of producer Big Ghost Ltd and rapper Conway the Machine provided an amazing project with No One Mourns the Wicked, but now they’ve returned for their next collaborative effort.
+Last year, the dynamic duo consisting of producer, Big Ghost Ltd, and rapper, Conway the Machine, provided an amazing project with No One Mourns the Wicked; And now, the two have returned for their next collaborative effort.

-The amazing duo have come together multiple times to drop underground classics in the past, but with the new wave of fame catching up to Conway, it was important to let the fans know that he doesn’t plan on resting anytime soon.
-Likewise goes for producer Big Ghost Ltd. who produced a minimum of six projects, excluding any Bandcamp exclusives and unreleased material.
+The amazing duo have come together multiple times to drop underground classics in the past, but with the new wave of fame catching up to Conway, it was important to let the fans know that he doesn’t plan on resting anytime soon; And same goes for underground legend, Big Ghost Ltd, who has produced a minimum of six projects, excluding any Bandcamp exclusives and unreleased material.
 Needless to say, the duo has gotten busier since they last linked up.

 Compared to their first two collaborations, No One Mourns the Wicked and Griselda Ghost (which included Westside Gunn), the duo has grow stronger over the years and their strong bond shines more on this project than any other.

-The project has a relatively short run time of 30 minutes composed of 10 tracks, but the content provided was very fulfilling.
-As previously mentioned, Conway and Big Ghost take it back to the basics on this project, leaving no room for filler bars or underwhelming features.
-The two have attained great success since the two have started working together, but this project was reminiscent of a time where the two were on their grind, carrying each other’s cities on their back.
+The project has a relatively short run time of 30 minutes composed of 10 tracks, but the content provided was fulfilling.
+As previously mentioned, Conway and Big Ghost take it back to the basics on this project, leaving no room for filler bars or underwhelming verses.
+The two have attained great success since they have started working together, but this project was reminiscent of a time where the duo were on their grind, carrying each other’s cities on their back.
 Years later, the duo is still dedicated to making music that captures the essence of that energy and is concerned with conserving the underground aesthetic.

 The way that the duo structured the album was deliberately tactical to say the least as each track plays a role in the organization of this project.
 The beginning transition from “Commencement” to “J Batters” maintains the significant undertone that makes for a perfect introduction to the project.
 The middle portion of the project feels more triumphant with the celebratory “Toast” stretches all the way to the boastful “Highly Praised,” taking time in between to discuss the gains and sacrifices of fame on “Losses to Blessings.”
 The project closes out with a reflective track, “Forever Ago,” where Conway focuses on the multiple problems he’s endured from mental health issues to alcoholism and expresses his ambition to crawl himself out of that hole so he could focus on his family.
 At this point, the album reflects the chemistry between Conway and Big Ghost, in which everything said on this album is deeper than rap.